bennyistanto/eddi/README.md

 ## Input Data Requirements

+> [!IMPORTANT]
-> **Important**: This documentation focuses on the EDDI calculation methodology and implementation.
+> This documentation focuses on the EDDI calculation methodology and implementation.
 The preliminary steps of downloading AgERA5 data from the Copernicus Climate Data Store (CDS), preprocessing individual variables, and merging them into the required format are not discussed here.
 These data preparation steps should be completed separately following CDS guidelines and data handling best practices.
 For information about data acquisition and preprocessing, please refer to the CDS documentation and API guidelines.
+> >

 ### AgERA5 Data